garrandall/popular-music-data/tracks/know-yourself-drake.md

 Dun know, a de Unruly boss, dis man
 No bomboclat, otha
 And if a boy nuh like OVO or Chromatic
-Yuh can jus suck yuh mada!!
+Yuh can jus suck yuh mada!
 With no apology, if you nuh like we, we nuh like you neither youth Your girl a say we cute, if you diss you will get execute That's the truth, OVO Unruly